Operation Raise the Colours

+Flag raising campaign

 Origins in England

 An online campaign called Operation Raise the Colours was founded in August 2025, calling for the public display of the Union Jack and the flags of the four nations of the United Kingdom.
 The stated aim of the campaign was to promote national pride and patriotism.
 The campaign has involved activists tying up flags on to lampposts and street furniture, as well being painted on to mini-roundabouts and zebra crossings.

-According to the advocacy group Hope Not Hate, the campaign was co-founded by Andrew Currien, otherwise known as Andy Saxon, who has alleged links to the English Defence League and Britain First.
-In 2009 Currien pleaded guilty to affray, and was sentenced to 18 months in prison, after a 59-year-old man was subjected to racist abuse and crushed to death by a car in Wolverhampton.
+One of a number of people who claims to have founded the movement is Andrew Currien, who according to the advocacy group Hope Not Hate has alleged links to the English Defence League and Britain First.
+Currien has thanked Britain First for donating flags to the campaign.

 A number of groups associated with the campaign have emerged across the country.
-In Birmingham, a group called the Weoley Warriors claimed responsibility for raising flags in Weoley Castle, Northfield, Bartley Green and other nearby areas.
-Another group installing flags in south Birmingham and north Worcestershire is being run by two men from Bromsgrove, Ryan Bridge and Eliott Stanley, who are "co-founders and company directors of Raise the Colours".
-Bridge is awaiting trial in Spain for his alleged role in a holiday compensation claim scam.
-Stanley "is the previous director of Sex Doll Official, a company selling customised sex dolls that [he] ran with his wife and 17-year-old son".
-Bridge and Stanley have links with convicted football hooligans Dino Wager, Jason Marriner and Glen Hudson.
-At a 18 October community event in Stirchley, Birmingham, organised to protest against the raising of the flags, Bridge and Stanley showed up, accompanied by Dale Hurd of the American Christian Broadcasting Network.
+In Birmingham, a group called the Weoley Warriors said they were responsible for raising flags in Weoley Castle, Northfield, Bartley Green and other nearby areas.
+Another group, Raise the Colours, installed flags in south Birmingham and north Worcestershire.
+Both the Weoley Warriors and Raise the Colours also claim to be responsible for starting the national movement.

-Another allied group called Flag Force UK claimed responsibility for raising flags across York in Yorkshire, and has also set up a live map of flags in the region.
+Another allied group called Flag Force UK said they were responsible for raising flags across York in Yorkshire, and has also set up a live map of flags in the region.
 In Worcestershire, the Wythall Flaggers launched a campaign to raise flags around Wythall.

-In Greater Manchester a group called Churchill's Lions claim to be responsible for the majority of the flags.
-An investigation by a journalist at Manchester Mill found this group included Britain First co-leader Ashlea Simon, Emma Boyd, and Lee Twamley - the last of whom was convicted for being part of a five-person illegal immigration operation and sentenced to 20 months in prison after being stopped at the border with four migrants in his van in 2016.
+In Greater Manchester a group called Churchill's Lions, with connections to the leadership of Britain First, said they were responsible for the majority of the flags.
+An investigation by a journalist at Manchester Mill found this group included co-leader of Britain First Ashlea Simon and a man who was convicted of being part of a five-person illegal immigration operation and sentenced to 20 months in prison after being stopped at the border with four migrants in his van in 2016.